Waltxr/url-shortener-frontend/README.md

 Shorts a url Displays a table of the top 100 most accessed urls

 #Instalation
-Make sure you have the backend up and running on your machine which you can find here: https://github.com/Waltxr/url-shortener-backend Run npm install && npm start run the frontend.
+1. Make sure you have the backend up and running on your machine which you can find here: https://github.com/Waltxr/url-shortener-backend
+2. Run `npm install && npm start` to open and view the frontend in a browser.